 “Cooperation delivers positive change”

-Preventing double counting while ensuring good governance and environmental integrity – Mandy Rambharos knows well what marks good climate change mitigation projects.
+Preventing double counting while ensuring good governance and environmental integrity – Mandy Rambharos knows what makes a good climate change mitigation project.
 At EDF, the Environmental Defense Fund, she is working hard to enhance the quality of carbon credits.

 Considering the social impact of climate protection